skhiearth/Bullz-and-Bearz-PeddieHacks/README.md

 ### VIDEO WALKTHROUGHS:

-For a detailed video explanation with voice-over, click [here]).
+For a detailed video explanation with voice-over, click [https://youtu.be/s_IkivQfR3k]).

 ### INSPIRATION